 Still not convinced?

-Not everyone prioritizes sales motivation initiatives as much as they should – especially in small business culture – but the idea isn’t all hoopla.
+Not everyone prioritizes sales motivation initiatives as much as they should – especially in growing business culture – but the idea isn’t all hoopla.
 And to prove that to you, we’re compiling social proof from some of the best in the business.

 What Industry Leaders Have To Say About Sales Motivation